 Fiscal year ended

-January 29, 2022 January 30, 2021 February 1, 2020
+January 28, 2023 January 29, 2022 January 30, 2021

 Statutory federal rate 21.0% 21.0% 21.0%

-State taxes, net of federal benefit 4.1 2.0 3.0
+State taxes, net of federal benefit 2.9 4.1 2.0

-Excess tax benefits related to stock-based compensation (1.7) (10.2) (5.4)
+Excess tax benefits related to stock-based compensation (0.2) (1.7) (10.2)

-Other (0.4) (0.2) (0.3 )
+Other (0.5) (0.4) (0.2)

-23.0 % 12.6% 18.3 %
+23.2 % 23.0 % 12.6%

 Deferred income taxes reflect the effect of temporary differences between the carrying amounts of the assets and liabilities for financial reporting purposes and the carrying amounts used for income tax reporting purposes.
-Significant components of deferred tax assets and liabilities are as follows (in thousands):
+Significant components of deferred tax assets and liabilities are as follows :

-January 29, 2022 January 30, 2021
+January 28, 2023 January 29, 2022

+(in tho usands)

 Deferred tax assets:

-Inventory reserves \$ 990 \$ 1,032
+Inventory reserves \$ 732 \$ 990

-Lease liability 110,465 98,793
+Lease liability 110,100 110,465

-Stock-based compensation 3,446 2,833
+Stock-based compensation 3,446

-Deferred revenue 1,999 2,076
+Deferred revenue 2,034 1,999

-Other 5,450 6,169
+Other 3,370 5,450

-Total deferred tax assets 122,350 110,903
+Total deferred tax assets 120,684 122,350

-January 29, 2022 • /

 Deferred tax liabilities:

-Tradename (59,214) (58,954)
+Tradename (57,664) (59,214)

-Depreciation (21,245) (19,369)
+Depreciation (24,485) (21,245)

-Operating lease right-of-use assets (108,070) (97,644)
+Operating lease right-of-use assets (108,070)

-Total deferred tax liabilities (188,529) (175,967)
+Total deferred tax liabilities (191,316) (188,529)

-Net deferred tax liabilities \$ (66,179 ) \$ (65,064 )
+Net deferred tax liabilities \$ (70,632) \$ (66,179)

 In assessing the realizability of deferred tax assets, management considers whether it is more likely than not that some portion or all of the deferred tax assets will not be realized.
 The ultimate realization of deferred tax assets is dependent on the generation of future taxable income during the periods in which those temporary differences become deductible.
 Management considers the scheduled reversal of deferred tax liabilities (including the impact of available carryback and carryforward periods), projected future taxable income and tax-planning strategies in making this assessment.
-Based on the level of historical taxable income and projections for future taxable income and the scheduled reversal of deferred liabilities over the periods in which the deferred tax assets are deductible, management believes it is more likely than not that the Company will realize the benefits of these deductible differences as of January 29, 2022 and January 30, 2021.
+Based on the level of historical taxable income and projections for future taxable income and the scheduled reversal of deferred liabilities over the periods in which the deferred tax assets are deductible, management believes it is more likely than not that the Company will realize the benefits of these deductible differences as of January 28, 2023 and January 29, 2022.

-Ollie's has no material accrual for uncertain tax positions or interest or penalties related to income taxes on the Company's consolidated balance sheets as of January 29, 2022 or January 30, 2021, and has not recognized any material uncertain tax positions or interest or penalties related to income taxes in the consolidated statements of income for 2021, 2020 or 2019.
+Ollie's has no material accrual for uncertain tax positions or interest or penalties related to income taxes on the Company's consolidated balance sheets as of January 28, 2023 or January 29, 2022, and has not recognized any material uncertain tax positions or interest or penalties related to income taxes in the consolidated statements of income for 2022, 2021 or 2020.

-(8) Equity Incentive Plans
+(9) Equity Incentive Plans

 During 2012, Ollie's established an equity incentive plan (the "2012 Plan") under which stock options were granted to executive officers and key employees as deemed appropriate under the provisions of the 2012 Plan, with an exercise price at the fair value of the underlying stock on the date of grant.
 The vesting period for options granted under the 2012 Plan is five years (20% ratably per year).
 Options granted under the 2012 Plan are subject to employment for vesting, expire 10 years from the date of grant, and are not transferable other than upon death.
-As of July 15, 2015, the date of the pricing of the Company's initial public offering (the "IPO"), no additional equity grants will be made under the 2012 Plan.
+As of July 15, 2015, the date of the pricing of the Company's initial public offering, no additional equity grants will be made under the 2012 Plan.